 Wetlands within the Town of Wautoma are mainly located in the southern half of the town near the streams.
 The two largest wetland areas are located in the headwaters area of Soules Creek and Bowers Creek.
 The former is known locally as the Wautoma Swamp.
 There are also a number of smaller wetlands associated with Beans Lake and other smaller lakes and kettle ponds that are found in the hillier portions of the town.
-These wetlands predominately fall into the following classes and subclasses (subclasses are shown in parenthesis): scrub/shrub (broad-leaved deciduous), forested (broad-leaved deciduous), the center of the Wautoma Swamp is mainly forested (broad-leaved deciduous), while the fringes are made up of forested (deciduous to evergreen), scrubs/shrubs, and emergent/wet meadow.
+These wetlands predominately fall into the following classes and subclasses (subclasses are shown in parenthesis): scrub/shrub (broad-leaved deciduous), forested (broad-leaved deciduous) and deciduous), and emergent/wet meadow (persistent).
+The center of the Wautoma Swamp is mainly forested (broad-leaved deciduous), while the fringes are made up of forested (deciduous to evergreen), scrubs/shrubs, and emergent/wet meadow.